ChryssaNab/ECG-Heartbeat-Classification/README.md

 ---

 ### [**Execution**](#) <a name="execution"></a>
 The primary execution script for the entire project resides in the *main.py* file within the *src/* directory.
-The potential arguments for executing this script are specified within the *opts.py* scrip.
-To view them use the following command:
+The possible arguments for executing this script are specified within the *opts.py* script.
+For viewing, use the following command:

 ``` shell
 $ python3 src/main.py -h